CWolfs/ConverseTek/README.md

 ## Feedback

-All feedback is welcome in the [issues section](https://github.com/CWolfs/ConverseTek/issues) of github
+All feedback is welcome in the [issues section](https://github.com/CWolfs/ConverseTek/issues).

 ## Roadmap